tweag/nickel/doc/manual/typing.md

 ### Untyped by default

-By default, Nickel code is assumed to be configuration code.
-It is thus run in *untyped* mode (understand dynamically typed).
+By default, Nickel code is dynamically typed.

 Example:
 ```nickel